YetOpen/certbot-zimbra/README.md

 ```

-If no `-e` is given, the script will figure out the additional domain(s) to add to the certificate as SANs via `zmprov gd $domain zimbraPublicServiceHostname`.
+If no `-e` is given, the script will figure out the additional domain(s) to add to the certificate as SANs via `zmprov gd $domain zimbraPublicServiceHostname` and `zmprov gd $domain zimbraVirtualHostname`.
 This can be skipped with `-u/--no-public-hostname-detection`, in which case only the CN from `zmhostname` or `-H/--hostname` will be used.

 Only one certificate will be issued including all the found hostnames.
 The primary host will always be `zmhostname`.